sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-201/assignment-1.md

   - Location
   - Optional: website, Twitter, etc

-### Distinctiveness: 4 points
+### Distinctiveness: 5 points

 The three templates will collectively be scored on their visual distinctiveness according to the criteria listed above.
 Each template should offer a diverse choice for the client by:

 - being visually distinct from the other two templates;
 - representing, collectively, a wide variety of layout elements (cards, sliders, gallery, etc).

-### Each Template: 4 points (12 points total)
+### Template: 5

-Each individual template will be marked according to the following criteria.
+Template will be marked according to the following criteria.

 1. Functionality:
    - Each template should be responsive, and